rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 source database instance with one or two replicas.
 If the source database instance becomes unavailable, an automatic failover is initiated to one of the replicas.
-The automatic failover and promotion of the new instance is completed within a short downtime (approximately 10-30 seconds).
+The automatic failover and promotion of the new instance is completed within a short downtime of approximately 10 to 30 seconds.

 #### What flavors are supported for HA instance groups?

-You can choose any flavor from 1 GB to 64 GB for provisioning an HA instance group.
+When provisioning an HA instance group, you can choose any flavor from 1 GB to 64 GB.

 #### Can I create a backup of the High Availability instances?

-On-demand and scheduled backups are both available for HA instance groups.
+Yes.
+Both on-demand and scheduled backups are available for HA instance groups.

 #### Can I resize the RAM for my HA instances?

-Yes, HA instance groups can be resized.
-Resizes can only be applied to the entire group and cannot be applied to individual instances in the HA group.
+Yes.
+However, resizes of HA instance groups can only be applied to the entire group and cannot be applied to individual instances in the HA group.

 #### What is the underlying technology for creating HA Cloud Databases instances?

-Technical architecture details are provided in the [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases) article.
+For details on the technical architecture used to create HA Cloud Databases instances, see [High Availability for Cloud Databases](/how-to/high-availability-for-cloud-databases).

 #### Do HA instances support automatic failover?

 Yes.
-Rackspace ensures that if the source database instance becomes unavailable, an automatic failover is initiated to the replicas within 10-30 seconds of downtime.
+Rackspace ensures that if the source database instance becomes unavailable, an automatic failover is initiated to the replicas within 10 to 30 seconds of downtime.

 #### What is the pricing for HA instances for Cloud Databases?

-HA instances carry a small premium per instance over regular Cloud Databases instances and are charged per instance, similar to replica sets (i.e. An HA group with a master and one slave counts as two instances).
+HA instances carry a small premium per instance over regular Cloud Databases instances and are charged per instance, similar to replica sets.
+(An HA group with a master and one slave counts as two instances.)
 The additional cost per instance covers the load balancer containers that are added for HA instance groups.
-You can find the latest pricing on the [Cloud Databases product page](https://www.rackspace.com/cloud/databases).
+For the latest pricing information, see the [Cloud Databases product page](https://www.rackspace.com/cloud/databases).

 #### Which databases are supported for HA instances for Cloud Databases?